Save The Date!

 Valhalla Inn, Thunder Bay, ON

-The NADF Business Awards recognizes the outstanding commitment, achievements and contributions of northern Ontario’s growing Aboriginal business community.
-Do you know someone who fits this description?
+Do you know someone who fits this profile?
 Nominate them for an award!

 Youth Entrepreneur: Presented to an Aboriginal youth between 18 and 35 years of age who is successfully operating a business in northern Ontario for a least two years.